Search for value within a comma separated values in MySQL

 4 Operational 2,4,5

-In the above example, using both FIND_IN_SET and IN function in WHERE clause for find value 2 in userid column which contains comma-separated ids.
+In the example above, both the FIND_IN_SET and IN functions are used in the WHERE clause to find the value 2 in the userid column, which has comma-separated IDs.

-In the first example, output it searches value 2 in userid and returns all rows which have search value, but in the second example, where using IN function.
-It only returns those rows where it finds search value in first place.
+In the first example, output it searches value 2 in userid and returns all rows that have search value, but in the second example, where using IN function.
+It only returns those rows where it finds the search value in the first place.

-# Example 2 – Using both of them to find value in the field which contains the comma-separated text.
+# Example 2 – Using both of them to find value in the field that contains the comma-separated text.

 With FIND_IN_SET function